 However, according to §24a StVG paragraph 2 clause 3, the proper application of THC as medicine does not constitute a misdemeanour according to §24a StVG.

 The quantitative differentiation of THC and its metabolites 11-hydroxy-Δ9-THC and 11-COOH-THC (THC carbon acid) as well as the presence or lack of CBN (Cannabinol), CBD (Cannabidiol), and THC-A (Δ9-THC-acid) can be of importance for the distinction between therapeutic and illegal use of cannabis.
-Procedures for the detection of these substances in blood/serum are being established in our laboratory.
+Procedures for the detection of CBN and CBD in blood/serum are already established in our laboratory.